-The phrase Retirement Mortgages lands me as the elephant in the room, a role I’ll happily embrace if affords me the opportunity to share what they are and how they work.
+The phrase Retirement Mortgages lands me as the elephant in the room, a role I’ll happily embrace if it affords me the opportunity to share what they are and how they work.

 Just to finish triggering you, I’ll throw in Reverse Mortgage.
 Welcome to my world of educating to create awareness, change perceptions, enhance lives.